 “It is about stepping out of the traditional B2B mindset and seeing your customers as people who live within the digital space as ‘consumers’ as well.
 That will open up more ideas and doors for creativity and new practices” – Daniel David, Manager, Digital Corporate Communications at Fuji Xerox.

 The Best Marketing Framework to Guide Your B2B Strategy

-I wrote an article similar to this about the B2C buyer’s journey, and I stand by the framework I used to drive that article—like I said above, the B2B buyer’s journey is now the same as a B2C buyer’s journey, it just involves more people.
+I wrote an article similar to this about the B2C buyer’s journey, and I stand by the framework I used to drive that article—as I said above, the B2B buyer’s journey is now the same as a B2C buyer’s journey, it just involves more people.

 The framework is Avinash Kaushik’s See-Think-Do-Care model.

 The See-Think-Do-Care model is based on consumer intent and divides each stage into audience clusters:

 - See: Largest addressable qualified audience with no commercial intent